Inflation from entropy: Modified Friedmann equations

-\textit{\textbf{Modified Friedmann equations}}-- Assuming that the spacetime is FLRW, equation \eqref{eq:modein} reduces to a pair of coupled ordinary differential equations dubbed modified Friedmann equations.
+Assuming that the spacetime is FLRW, equation \eqref{eq:modein} reduces to a pair of coupled ordinary differential equations dubbed modified Friedmann equations.
 The modified Friedmann equations for entropic gravity are highly nonlinear and are given by

-We refer the reader to the Appendix \rom{2}, for expanded expressions of all the terms in the Friedmann equations.
+We refer the reader to the Appendix \ref{sec:app2}, for expanded expressions of all the terms in the Friedmann equations.
 Equations concerning $ R^{\mathcal{G}}_{22}$ and $ R^{\mathcal{G}}_{33}$ are the same as the second equation. \\